 case (next section).

 It is also quite possible to discover avoided costs on the incremental statement.
-An avoided cost has the same mathematical properties as a cost savings, except that the term avoided cost refers to large costs that have not yet occurred, but which certainly will occur under Business as Usual.
+An avoided cost has the same mathematical properties as a cost savings, except that the term avoided cost refers to costs that have not yet occurred, but which certainly will occur under Business as Usual.

 occurred yet, or possibly for other reasons.
 Nevertheless, if the

-You may have noticed one final result on the incremental cash flow statement involving another line item that changed categories, moving this time from "Benefit" to "Incremental Cost" categories.
+You may notice one final result on the incremental cash flow statement involving another line item that changed categories, moving this time from "Benefit" to "Incremental Cost" categories.
 The item here is "Other product gross profit" which is less each year under the "Proposal Scenario" than under "Business as Usual."

 cash flow statements show that this company will give up some profits